 Who will deliver the study day?

 Either Shawn or Emma will be the lead facilitator.
 We also involve a wide range of other professionals who deliver skills training within their institutions.
 Most of our instructors are midwives, although our approach is multi-disciplinary and well-received by obstetric participants.
 Our obstetric partners have a more difficult time taking time away from work, but if you require an obstetric member on the teaching team, please let us know.

 If you are a clinical skills trainer (of midwives, obstetricians or paramedics) and you would like to gain more experience teaching physiological breech birth, you are welcome to assist us on a study day near you.
 You will begin with assisting others to practice the manoeuvres and when you are comfortable will be invited to deliver the lecture content with our support.
-Visit our spreadsheet to find out where we will be, then contact Emma to let us know you would like to join us.
+Visit our EventBrite to find out where we will be, then contact Emma to let us know you would like to join us.
 Teaching frequently is an evidence-based way to develop breech expertise.